renpy/renpy/sphinx/source/config.rst

     layers.
 Transient layers are layers that are cleared after each interaction. "transient" should always be in this list.

+.. var:: config.transform_uses_child_position = True

+    If True, transforms will inherit position properties from their child.
+If not, they won't.

 .. var:: config.with_callback = None

     If not None, this should be a function that is called when a with